Home | Blogs

 3. Park View Horizon Towers: Premium Residential Heights (58 meters / 190 ft)

-4. Grand Hotel: Historic Hospitality at 46 Meters (151 ft)
+4. The Grand Hotel: 45 Meters (151 ft) of Historic Hospitality

 5. Everest Hotel: Classic at 37 Meters (121 ft)